Sironfoot/guthrie.js/README.md

 });
 ````

-Controller Inheritance is useful for defining Events and Action Filters that run for all controller/actions in the
+Controller inheritance is useful for defining Events and Filters that run for all controllers/actions in the
 application.
-For instance, it'a common for a web app to have a base/root layout template (or partial views) that contains
+For instance, it's common for a web app to have a base/root layout template (or partial views) that contains
-some form of database derived output repeated for every page in the website.
+some form of database derived html output repeated for every page in the website.
 An ecommerce app might have a list of
 categories on the left side in every page for instance.
 Rather than repeat the categories data access code in every action,
 you could put it in the base controller:

 ````javascript
 var baseController = new gu.controller.create();

 baseController.on('actionExecuting', function(req, res, next) {